AydenB/mkdocs/docs/how-to/Tax Reporting Modules.md

 - [ ] Setup vendor group for Non-Participating Vendors to mark as non-participating.
 5, 11.
 - [ ] Identify Tax classes that are RYO Tobacco Items.
 1, 2, 7.
 - [ ] RYO items need to have ounces defined in UM1 field on those items.
 1, 2, 1.
 - [ ] Brand names will need to be defined or first 10 characters of the item description will be used.
+Brand codes can be added to an item from 1, 2, 1, and 2 to edit item, F24- Edit Item Extension.
+Brand codes can be created using F4 in the BRAND field, and then using F10 to Edit the Brand Master File, and F9 to go to "add" mode.

 ## Arkansas Tax Reporting